-Brief Description of our ResearchWe use structural biology techniques to elucidate the mechanism and function of biological macromolecules.
+Brief Description of our ResearchWe use structural biology techniques (both cryo-EM and X-ray crystallography) to elucidate the mechanism and function of biological macromolecules.

-Another area of our research is on proteins involved in pre-mRNA 3'-end processing.
+A major focus of our research is on proteins involved in pre-mRNA and snRNA 3'-end processing.
 Most eukaryotic mRNA precursors must undergo cleavage and polyadenylation in their 3'-ends before they can function as mRNAs.
-This processing machinery contains more than 16 protein factors, which form several sub-complexes (CPSF, CstF).
+This canonical processing machinery contains more than 16 protein factors, which form several complexes (CPSF, CstF).
+CPSF contains two sub-complexes, mPSF (mammalian polyadenylation specificity factor) and mCF (mammalian cleavage factor).
+Replication-dependent histone pre-mRNAs are cleaved at their 3'-ends but not polyadenylated, and a distinct machinery is required for this processing.
+This machinery is the U7 snRNP, and histone pre-mRNA cleavage complex (HCC) is equivalent to the mCF in the canonical machinery.
 The goal of our research is to understand the molecular basis of this important event.
-We will produce crystal structures of the protein subunits, protein-protein complexes, and protein-RNA complexes, and carry out functional studies to assess the structural information.
+We will produce structures of the protein subunits, protein-protein and protein-RNA sub-complexes, and the entire machinery, and carry out functional studies to assess the structural information.

 Our recent studies unexpectedly led to the identification of an mRNA 5'-end capping quality control mechanism.
 We have identified the enzymes (Rai1, Dxo1, DXO) that play a central role in this mechanism.
 We are characterizing their biochemical properties and deciphering their physiological functions in yeast as well as mammalian cells.